 Questions You Should Ask Before You Hire a Home Stager

-Hiring a home stager is a big commitment, so it’s important to choose a reputable company, like The Home Staging Network.
+Hiring a home stager is a big commitment, so it’s important to choose a reputable company.
 You should reach out to several different home staging companies and make sure to ask lots of questions, so you know they’re the right fit for you.
 Here are a few questions to ask potential home stagers:

 What do you charge?